HOW TO BECOME A BARBER

 The bad shops will have management problems if there is any manager at all, lights will be shut off from time to time, no hot water, no heat or a/c, the landlord is always stopping by for rent, customers are not happy, barbers are fighting, booth rent is not consistent, the barbershop is always filthy and the list goes on and on.

 So please choose carefully.
 Go in and get a haircut or send someone in to get a haircut before you apply for the job.
 Don’t let the owner know that you are a barber until you have experienced how he runs his business.

 4. ARE ALL OF THE LIGHTS IN THE CEILING WORKING & BRIGHT

 5. ARE THERE SPACE HEATERS EVERYWHERE (USUALLY MEANS THERE IS NO HEAT)

 6. IS IT HOT IN THE SHOP IN THE SUMMER (USUALLY MEANS NO A/C)

 8. ARE THERE ANY PRODUCTS TO SELL

-Once you have made your decision as to where you will be cutting hair, you will need your tools for success.
-There are many types of haircut clippers, trimmers, razors, talc, astringents, barber smocks, hair cutting capes, etc. These are barber tools that you will invest in along the way.
+Once you have made your decision as to where you will be working, you will need your tools for success.
+There are many types of clippers, trimmers, razors, talc, astringents, smocks, hair cutting capes, etc. These are barber tools that you will invest in along the way.
 You will need about $1,000 to get everything you need.